Africa freight coordination

 AfCFTA — Continental Free Trade

 The AfCFTA (African Continental Free Trade Area) is creating a single market of 1.3 billion people.
 Intra-African tariffs are being reduced, but implementation varies by country.
-We track every change to optimize your costs.
+Our customs broker partners follow these changes so your landed cost stays current.

 Per-Country Customs — Each with Its Own Rules

 Nigeria requires Form M and SON compliance.
 South Africa requires SARS clearance and ITAC licenses.
 Kenya requires KEBS certification.
 Egypt requires specific importer registrations.
-Each country is its own regulatory universe — we master each one.
+Each country is its own regulatory universe, so we clear through licensed brokers in each market.

 AGOA — Preferential US Access

 The African Growth and Opportunity Act (AGOA) offers duty-free US access for qualifying African countries.
 Correct certificates of origin and AGOA rules compliance can save thousands in tariffs.
-We ensure your documentation is perfect.
+Our broker partners check your paperwork against the current AGOA rules before filing.

 Documentation & Operational Challenges